ilkhom19/dna_pattern_recognition_algo/README.md

 * ### Output:

-The sequence: 'CCGCTGTGCC' not found
+The sequence: 'CCGCTGTGCC' not found<br />

-The sequence: 'CATCCTAGTA' not found
+The sequence: 'CATCCTAGTA' not found<br />

-The sequence: 'GCCATCAACA' found at the position: 667
+The sequence: 'GCCATCAACA' found at the position: 667<br />

-The sequence: 'CTATGACCCT' not found
+The sequence: 'CTATGACCCT' not found<br />

-The sequence: 'GGTAAGAGTA' found at the position: 609
+The sequence: 'GGTAAGAGTA' found at the position: 609<br />

-The sequence: 'CGGTGGCGGA' not found
+The sequence: 'CGGTGGCGGA' not found<br />